On this Day July 21

 2005 – Terrorists attempt to attack the London transit system with bombs planted on three subways and a bus, however none detonates completely.
 The plot comes two weeks after terrorists killed 52 people and wounded over 700 others in the largest attack on Great Britain since World War II.

 2011 – NASA’s 30-year space shuttle program comes to an end with the early-morning landing of shuttle Atlantis (STS-135) at the Kennedy Space Center in Florida.
-The mission was the 33rd for Atlantis and 135th for NASA’s shuttle fleet.
+The 13-day mission to the International Space Station was the 33rd for Atlantis and 135th for NASA’s shuttle fleet.